mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 9. inline important styles
 10. transitioning styles

-The order of layers is the order in which the layers each first appeared for normal styles, with unlayered styles coming last.
+The order of layers is the order in which the layers were created which is the order in which they first appeared for normal styles, with unlayered styles coming last.
 For normal styles, later declared layers take precedence over earlier declared layers, with unlayered styles being in a final implicit unnamed layer.
 This order is inverted for important styles.
 Then inline styles, declared using the [`style` attribute](/en-US/docs/Web/HTML/Global_attributes/style) directly on an element, take precedence over layered and unlayered styles.

 {{EmbedGHLiveSample("css-examples/learn/layers/layer-precedence.html", '100%', 500)}}